yuriy-chumak/ol/README.md

 You can use basic Ol functionality without any installation - just copy the `ol` (`ol.exe` for Windows) binary to any user-accessible path.

-Basic functionality includes a rich set of features: lists, vectors and bytevectors, numbers math with unlimited accuracy, strings, associative arrays (named `ff`), i/o streams and files, lazy calculations, regular expressions, coroutines, etc.
+Basic functionality includes a rich set of features: lists, vectors and bytevectors, numbers math with unlimited accuracy, strings, associative arrays (named `ff`), i/o streams and files, lazy calculations, regular expressions, asyncs and actors, etc.

 Advanced functionality (i.e. OpenGL support) requires a complete installation of the Ol package:
   * You can use precompiled binaries and/or installation packages that can be found at the [Releases](https://github.com/yuriy-chumak/ol/releases) announcement page.